 Consumers these days have a few ways to shop for health insurance coverage.
-One choice they may be presented with while shopping for coverage is whether to use a public or private health insurance exchange.
+One choice you have while shopping for healthcare coverage is whether to use a public or private insurance exchange.

 Our article will guide you through the nuances of public and private health exchanges to help you make the best decision for you and your family.